shoh-dev/fcnui/fcnui-website/docs/get_started.md

     * Replace [**component_name**] with the name of the component you want to add.
     * Optionally, can pass a list of components to add at once by separating them with a comma.

+> **Note**:
+> Text theme is used from the user definition.
+So if you defined a text theme in your Material/CupertinoApp, it will use that.
+If not, it will use the default `fcnui` text theme.

    That's it!
 You're now ready to leverage the power of fcnui in your projects.
 Happy coding! 🚀